- About Us

 13) How do you communicate with parents?
 How do you monitor my child’s progress?

-Twice a year, in November and April or May, you will have a conference with your child’s teacher.
-The spring conference is an opportunity to see her entire portfolio for the year and discuss her progress.
-You may, of course, schedule a personal appointment to meet with her teacher at any point throughout the year.
+Twice a year, in the fall and spring, you will have a conference with your child’s teacher.
+The spring conference is an opportunity to see their entire portfolio for the year and discuss their progress.

 14) What is your approach to discipline?